2010 Annual Report

-As of December 31, the town-appointed Martins Pond Reclamation Study Committee (MPRSC) members were: Janet Nicosia, Lida Jenney, Paul Cameron, Kath Geoffrion Scannell, Larry Soucie, and Lori Lynes.
-The Martins Pond Association (MPA) has no official appointed committee, but has many active participants.
-Mary Jane Hallahan plays a major role as food concession coordinator and Al “Hobbit” Walker maintains our powerful email distribution list server.
-Martins Pond Association events and efforts would not be a success without the consistent commitment of dozens of community volunteers too numerous to name individually.
-Many of whom come from other parts of North Reading.
+As of December 31, the town-appointed Martin’s Pond Reclamation Study Committee (MPRSC) members were: Janet Nicosia, Lida Jenney, Paul Cameron, Kath Geoffrion Scannell, and Lori Lynes.
+The Martin’s Pond Association (MPA) has no official appointed committee but has many active participants.

 - Membership with the Massachusetts Congress of Lake and Pond Associations (MA COLAP)

-During 2009, the MPRSC and Martins Pond Association (MPA) partnered with the Town of North Reading and Dr. Jon Lyon, Biology Professor at Merrimack College in the following projects to improve Martins Pond and its watershed.
+During 2010, the MPRSC and Martins Pond Association (MPA) partnered with the Town of North Reading and Dr. Jon Lyon, Biology Professor at Merrimack College, in the following projects to improve Martins Pond and its watershed.

-D. North Reading Stormwater Infiltration Project: Reaching Out to Address Runoff (ROAR)
+B. North Reading Stormwater Infiltration Project: Reaching Out to Address/Absorb Runoff (ROAR)

 Other Projects to Improve the Pond/Community/Watershed

 Beaver trapping continues under emergency permitting and in-season trapping.
 The Town has been very proactive and successful in controlling the impact of beavers in locations where they cannot be tolerated.
-Unfortunately, the proliferation of the beaver in Massachusetts and their ability to repopulate suitable locations results in chronic issues in old areas, and the discovery of new.
-Trapping and dam removal was successful in Martins Brook – no tolerance zone – only to have a new population of beaver arrive this year build another dam, and move in to other locations around Martin’s Pond.
+Unfortunately, the proliferation of the beaver in Massachusetts and their ability to re-populate suitable locations results in chronic issues in old areas and the discovery of new.
 Trapping is a difficult issue and surrounding towns are experiencing the same issues.
 Unfortunately, the protection of public property and groundwater separation to ensure a minimal wastewater treatment is critical in this low lying neighborhood – developed when water levels were 3-4 feet lower and beavers were extinct.

 C. Crime Watch Group

-This was the 2nd year of the crime watch group.
+This was the 3rd year of the crime watch group.
 The group meets periodically to discuss problems and possible solutions with the North Reading Police.
-This year about 20 residents ordered customized speed watch signs for placement in their yard.
-We also had crime watch signs installed on sign posts around the pond area and on Rt.
-28 near the Andover line.
 We continue to work closely to report suspicious activities to the police.
 The neighborhood group can communicate any crime issues quickly via email communication.
 The face to face communication with police is very valuable, building a sense of trust, and gathering information on problem areas.

 12th Annual Fishing Derby (Saturday, July 11) – best catch by Mike Woods, 3.52 lb. bass

-Pops Concert at Clarke Park with N. Reading Community Band (Thurs., July 16)
+Pops Concert at Clarke Park with N. Reading Community Band was held on July 1, 2010

-Bottle deposits to benefit MPA – drop off your returnable bottles and cans to the N.E.
-Beverage and Redemption Center anytime and request the money go to the Martins Pond account.
+Bottle deposits to benefit MPA – returnable bottles and cans taken to the N.E.
+Beverage and Redemption Center can be credited to the Martin’s Pond account.

 To learn more about the Martins Pond Reclamation Study Committee and the Martins Pond Association, visit our web site: www.martinspond.org.